zonca/zonca-blog/_posts/2020-03-13-setup-https-kubernetes-letsencrypt.md

 ## Bind the pods to the master node

 In Jetstream 2 there are routing restrictions which allow Cert Manager to run only from the master node, [see the details on Github](https://github.com/zonca/jupyterhub-deploy-kubernetes-jetstream/issues/52).
+At least when the nodes do not have floating IPs, if all your Virtual Machines have a floating IP, you can safely skip this step.

 Unidata has contributed the script they created to patch the 3 Cert Manager pods to have them run on the master node, we can apply it with: